Delinea Documentation - Privilege Manager - 11.4.x

 The Energy Saver Preference Pane is on desktops and the Battery Preference Pane is on laptops.

 Beginning with Big Sur, macOS introduced a new preference pane for managing energy-related system preferences for laptop hardware devices.
 Monterey introduced a new Energy Saver preference pane different from Big Sur and earlier.
 Additionally, in macOS Ventura, what used to be the Energy Saver Preference Pane on desktops and the Battery Preference Pane on laptops are now split up into the Energy Saver or Battery Preference Pane and the Lock Screen Preference Pane.
-Because the Energy Saver, Battery, and Lock Screen panes use the same system extension in macOS Ventura, they must be targeted together.
+Because the Energy Saver, Battery, and Lock Screen panes use the same system extension in Ventura and later macOS versions, they must be targeted together.

 Privilege Manager supports both preference panes with the following filters:

-Note: Support for the new Energy Saver/Battery/Lock Screen, Network, and Date & Time Preference panes are available in Privilege Manager agent 11.4.0.
+Support for the new Energy Saver/Battery/Lock Screen, Network, and Date & Time Preference panes are available in Privilege Manager agent 11.4.0.

 The following default policy is available for direct use.
 Alternatively, you can duplicate the policy, using it as a template to include an Advanced Message action.